molab-itp/content-2023/weeks/01_intro.md

   - select resource(s) for learning Swift programming fundamentals
   - write a brief summary of your plan on your wiki page
   - and note what resources you plan to use
-  - be prepare to discuss your impressions of the swift learning resources that you try in class.
+  - be prepare to discuss in class your impressions of the swift learning resources that you used
   - it is OK to revise your plan as you go
   -

-- create a git repo this home work, name it week01
+- create a git repo this home work, name it Week01

 - create a Xcode playground to explore emoji's and add it to your repo